 The tender is an excellent project to learn about intelligent infusion before starting on the big boat.

-Fore and aft rudders make a single outboard a workable proposition, but for those boats which operate in tight spaces, a lightweight, liftable electric outboard could be mounted on a tube next to the helm, providing simple 360 degree thrust to push the boat in any direction.
+Fore and aft rudders and a steerable outboard make manoeuvring with a single outboard a workable proposition, but for those boats which operate in tight spaces, a lightweight, liftable electric outboard could be mounted on a tube next to the helm, providing simple 360 degree thrust to push the boat in any direction.

 What does this mean?
-Conventional boat building builds the hull, then the decks in three stages, (inner laminate, core and outer laminate) joins them together and adds the fit out, then sands, fills and fairs it prior to painting.
-Intelligent infusion does as much of this as possible, then puts a vacuum bag over it and infuses it.
-The entire job is wet out, with the perfect amount of resin, no voids and minimal waste in one shot.
+Conventional boat builders build the hull, then the deck in three stages (inner laminate, core and outer laminate) and join them together prior to the fit out which entails trimming and fitting every component, then filletting and tabbing it in place.
+Everything is then sanded, filled and faired prior to painting.
+Intelligent infusion aims to do as much of this as possible using dry, easily cut and handled materials (glass and foam) in easily made low cost moulds.
+Once everything is prepared, a vacuum bag is placed over it and resin sucked in (infusion).
+The entire job is wet out, with the perfect amount of resin, no voids and minimal waste.
+All in one 40 minute shot.

-The tasks include: perfectly fitting doors, hatches and windows and all the edging and rebates that these require; landings and edge treatments for the bulkheads, shelves and furniture; male/female joins for the hull components; solids and/or variable laminates and core thicknesses where required; all surfaces ready for painting or gluing, with the option of including fancy (timber, woven carbon, melamine, etc) finishes.
+Some of the tasks that can be included in the infusion are: perfectly fitting doors, hatches and windows and all the edging and rebates that these require; landings and edge treatments for the bulkheads, shelves and furniture; male/female joins for the hull components; solids and/or variable laminates and core thicknesses where required.
+All surfaces can be ready for painting or gluing, with the option of including fancy (timber, woven carbon, melamine, etc) finishes.
 Post infusion, the pieces are all glued together using the slots and joins.
 Apart from shaping and glassing the polystyrene bow pieces, there is no sanding, grinding or cutting of cured glass, no bogging or fairing and no wet laminating.